Monday, 16 May 2016

 Here in Poland, things had continued upon their merry way.
 KOD demos every few weeks, a puppet president, a puppet premier and the man who holds their strings continuing to come up with ever more worrying ideas.
 Still, unlike the leader next door, he's no murderer.
 No one had died in any KOD demo; they were always good natured, despite the occasional shows of violence from the nationalist movement.
 Kaczyński continued to keep the far right under control.
 But the government... it drifted.
 There was a distinct shortage of professionals in government.
 In the foreign ministry, in the ministry of defence, in the economy ministries.
 Trusted people of Prezes Kaczyński.
 Lack of experience or qualifications - no big problem - as long as you're 'one of ours'.

-And hence the puzzle - Poland's economy just kept on growing.
+And hence the puzzle - Poland's economy just kept on growing, more slowly, but still growth.
 Exports to the former UK, once Poland's second-biggest market, shrank dramatically after England closed its labour market.
 But Polish entrepreneurs - who'd lost big markets like Russia and Ukraine before - carried on fighting.
 By some miracle, Polish consumers kept on consuming, even though the real estate market tanked due to geopolitical worries.
 Despite everything, EU funds for Poland keep on coming through, some of the money is spent wisely on infrastructure and innovation, some of it not.
 This year - believe it or not - Poland's GDP is still forecast to grow by 1.8%.

 These are not good times for Europe.
 It was 20 years between the end of the First World War and the beginning of the Second.
 It has been 75 years since the end of the Second World War and now it does feel like Europe will be in conflict yet again.